Aimeedeer/coconut-report/content/posts/towards-notes-managing.md

 Unlike my blog site [impl.dev](https://impl.dev), it uses [ox-hugo](https://ox-hugo.scripter.co/) to convert content from .org files to .md files.
+More over, it allows you managing just one single .org file for multiple .md files.
+A powerful feature.
-Then Hugo generates .html pages.
+With these .md files, Hugo generates .html pages for you.

-Org-mode can also publish to .html directly, but I don't want to deal with CSS or any themes.
+Although, Org-mode can also publish to .html directly, but I don't want to deal with CSS or any themes.
 Hugo's massive themes make things much easier.